Tekla Hultin: Political life

-Hultin was one of the founders of the Young Finnish Party and became a journalist for Päivälehti, the official newspaper of the party (1893–1901) and in 1900 for Isänmaan Ystävä.
+Hultin was a journalist for Päivälehti, the newspaper of the Young Finnish Party (1893–1901).
+After six years at the paper she took on the editorship of Isänmaan Ystävä, which was shut down by Governor-General Nikolai Bobrikov in 1901; the closure brought her wider recognition as a committed patriot.
 As the first leader of the Finnish Women's Union, Hultin worked with Leo Mechelin to ensure Women's suffrage in Finland.